oguma/tclkeyrec/README.md

 ## For...

-- Playing musical instruments
+- Singing, playing musical instruments
-- Speaking, language learning
+- Speech, speaking and language learning